thombu/rabbiteasy/README.md

+# Introduction

-# Purpose
+## Purpose

 RabbitEasy is a library for easily integrating RabbitMQ into your Java infrastructure.
 It is built on top of the official RabbitMQ Java client and improves realization of many common scenarios for Java SE and EE applications.

-# Features
+## Overview

-## Core
+### Core

+- connection factory for long living single connections
 - intuitive producers, also for publisher confirms and transactions
 - managed consumers that automatically re-attach to the broker after connection loss

-## CDI
+### CDI

+- convenient integration for JEE6/CDI applications
-- transparent publishing of CDI events to exchanges on a broker
+- publishing of AMQP messages for CDI events to exchanges
-- transparent observing of messages from the broker as CDI events
+- consuming of AMQP messages as CDI events from queues

-## Testing
+### Testing

 - convenient broker definition setup and tear down
 - convenient asserts on current broker state

-# Documentation: Core
+# Core

-## Single Connection Factory
+## Connection Factory

 The single connection factory always provides the same connection on calling newConnection() and reestablishes this connection as soon as the connection is lost.